 A second form of OYAP participation is available to any Cooperative Education student, with a placement in a skilled trade, who is at least 15 years of age and has 14 credits.
 These OYAP students do not complete their trade's Basic Level 1 certification.
-Instead, Student Learning Plans are developed based on training standards for their trade.
+Instead, Student Learning Plans are developed for them based on training standards for their trade.

-- Students can be registered as apprentices and apply any competencies achieved through their Cooperative Education placement toward their apprenticeship. - An OYAP student in this program can participate in any of more than 144 recognized trades and earn potentially between two and four secondary credits.
+- Students can be registered as apprentices and apply any competencies achieved through their Co-op placement toward their apprenticeship. - An OYAP student in this program can participate in any of 144 recognized trades and potentially earn between two and four secondary credits. - This requires employer approval.